firecrow/vertebrae-lang/README.md

 Most of the behavior in the language is delegated to `operators`.

 ### types
 This has the value objects and how they are parsed from strings into thier respective types.
-Value objects use teh following struct as an interface.
+Value objects use the following struct as an interface.

 ```c
 struct value_obj {